Do Not Enter Into a 50/50% Partnership

 On too many occasions, I have seen partnerships fail because of poor planning in the beginning.
 Two friends decide to make their dreams come true by starting a business together where everything including ownership and decision-making is split 50-50.
-One friend typically brings the money in and the other typically brings sweat equity, the work.
-It seems like the right thing to do, the partners think, mutually respectful, fair, but it eventually ends up in a disaster because of differences in opinions in how to run the business and with no method to break the tie that a 50/50% partnership supports.
+One friend typically brings the money in, and the other usually brings sweat equity, the work.
+It seems like the right thing to do, the partners think, mutually respectful, fair, but it eventually ends up in a disaster because of differences in opinions on how to run the business and with no method to break the tie that a 50/50% partnership supports.

 On many occasions, business partners believe that equal shares are the simplest and fairest way to share profits and ownership.
-They usually opt for this in an attempt to avoid difficult discussions regarding which partner should get more and who should control the business decision making process, and thus they often default into 50/50.
+They usually opt for this in an attempt to avoid difficult discussions regarding which partner should get more and who should control the business decision-making process, and thus they often default into 50/50.
 However, this is rarely the best decision.
 A 50-50 partnership ends up creating more problems than it solves.
-Many people fail to see the potential negative ramifications that can stem from a 50-50 partnership until its too late, and then are trapped in a situation where there is deadlock, an inability to move forward, the death knell of the partnership.
+Many people fail to see the potential negative ramifications that can stem from a 50-50 partnership until its too late, and then are trapped in a situation where there is a deadlock, an inability to move forward, the death knell of the partnership.

-I understand how easy it can be to enter a 50-50 ownership/decision-making relationship, and I understand the respect you may have for each other as partners.
+I understand how easy it can be to enter a 50-50 ownership/decision-making relationship, and I appreciate the respect you may have for each other as partners.
 Sharing the hard work, the good times and the bad times together may seem like a meaningful concept and the right thing to do.
 However, this is the stuff movies are made of.
 The expectation that every matter will be agreed upon together and that everything will work just dandy is highly unrealistic and results in endless debate and discussion with no decision being made.
-The partners attempt to convince each other of their view and the business decision languishes unhandled.
+The partners attempt to convince each other of their view, and the business decision languishes unhandled.

 Which partner?
 A disproportion in the investment of time, capital, credit, assets, or skills invested usually exists and these factors should determine which partner will control the ultimate larger decisions if a disagreement occurs.
-Typically cash invested is usually considered the operative defining matter.
-The partner who invests the most cash, should have decision making control, leaving that partner with at least a 51% majority position with the remaining partner having 49% minority position.
+Typically cash invested is considered the operative defining matter.
+The partner who invests the most money should have decision making control, leaving that partner with at least a 51% majority position with the remaining partner having 49% minority position.

 While I completely understand the value of sweat equity, cash is king in today’s business environment.

-It will be considered at an impasse and if sued on by one of the partners, the court will order a liquidation of assets for the benefit of the shareholders.
+It will be considered at an impasse, and if sued by one of the partners, the court will order a liquidation of assets for the benefit of the shareholders.
 Killing the business to resolve the dispute is the result, everyone loses.

 Here’s one way an LLC can provide a safe path through this issue: profits, capital gains, and losses can be shared differently than that of decision-making in an LLC.
-For example, you may maintain a 50/50 profit split and hold a 51/49 decision making split.
+For example, you may maintain a 50/50 profit split and hold a 51/49 decision split.
 This frequently satisfies the partners on fairness by sharing profits equally, while attributing control to one of the partners.

 Better this path than having a judge order a sale of assets.

-Call for help 413-549-2966
+Call for help (413) 584-2581